askkaz/docs/develop/developer-tools/developer-settings.md

 * [Utilities to rekey a Roku device and take screenshots](#utilities)
 * [Packaging channels for publication to the Channel Store](#application-packager)

-Before these tools are available, a Roku device must have Developer Settings enabled.
+> :information_source: Before these tools are available, a Roku device must have Developer Settings enabled.
 Refer to the [Setup Guide](/develop/getting-started/setup-guide.md) for a step-by-step process.

 ## Application Installer